UNMC_Acronym_Vert_sm_4c

 Recipient: Zhenya Tang, MD, PhD, FACMG - October 2024 to present

-Dr. Bhavana J. Dave was a Professor of Pathology, Microbiology, and Immunology; Pediatrics; Genetics, Cell Biology, and Anatomy; and Munroe-Meyer Institute at the University of Nebraska Medical Center.
-She was the Director of Warren G. Sanger Human Genetics Laboratory at Nebraska Medicine.
-She was a board-certified Clinical Cytogeneticist by the American Board of Medical Genetics (ABMG) and was a Fellow of the American College of Medical Genetics (ACMG).
+Dr. Bhavana J. Dave was a professor of Pathology, Microbiology, and Immunology; Pediatrics; Genetics, Cell Biology, and Anatomy; and Munroe-Meyer Institute at the University of Nebraska Medical Center.
+She was the director of Warren G. Sanger Human Genetics Laboratory at Nebraska Medicine.
+She was a board-certified clinical cytogeneticist by the American Board of Medical Genetics (ABMG) and was a fellow of the American College of Medical Genetics (ACMG).
 Dr. Dave was actively involved in patient care, education, and research.
-She has published over 140 research articles and trained numerous graduate students, medical residents, and fellows.
+She published over 140 research articles and trained numerous graduate students, medical residents, and fellows.

-Dr. Dave obtained her PhD from the Gujarat Cancer Research Institute, Ahmedabad, India, and a postdoctoral training at the University of Texas MD Anderson Cancer Center, Houston, TX.
+Dr. Dave obtained her PhD from the Gujarat Cancer Research Institute, Ahmedabad, India, and a postdoctoral training at the University of Texas MD Anderson Cancer Center in Houston.
 She joined the University of Nebraska Medical Center in 1995 as a faculty member.
 She received numerous awards and recognition during her career.
-She has lived her life with the simple concept of "World is One family” which has been truly reflected in her presence, immense love, care, and generosity.
+She lived her life with the simple concept of "World is One family,” which has been truly reflected in her presence, immense love, care, and generosity.
 Dr. Dave’s family established this professorship to continue her legacy.

 Samuel M. and Janet L. Cohen Distinguished Professor in Pathology and Microbiology